Top tips to Improve Your Business Over Summer

 (The same need arises in traditional partnerships or limited liability partnerships (LLPs) - partners or LLP members should have a partnership/LLP members' agreement in place to set out and regulate their rights, duties and obligations.)

 If you are a business owner and considering exiting the business by selling your shares, the sooner you take specialist advice, the better deal you are likely to achieve.
 A management buyout (MBO) is one way of achieving an exit, but as with all exits, requires careful planning to work successfully.

-You can read about a recent MBO we handled for Glendale Foods here or speak to Keith Kennedy or Jennifer Handler about what is involved on MBOs, or on sales to third party purchasers.
+You can read about the recent MBO we have handled here or speak to Keith Kennedy.
 We will guide you through the process from start to finish and work with your tax advisers to help you to maximise the value in your business.

 Tip For Landlords and Business Owners Who Lease Their Property

 If you have some leases coming up for renewal in the autumn, review the terms of the lease now – don't leave it until the last minute.
 Getting professional help does not cost as much as you'd think – and could save you a lot of time, effort and money later on.

 (Karen Pointek, head of Property)

 As people relax over summer, talk often turns to property improvement, extensions or acquisitions.
 If you're thinking of investing in a buy-to-let property, there a number of issues you should consider before starting your search.
 You'll need to think about: the purchase itself and what's involved in buying a buy-to-let property; the payment of stamp duty; dealing with letting agents; the relationship between a landlord and tenant; which regulations you will be subject to as a landlord; finding tenants; and drawing up tenancy agreements.